SORP charity accounts and reports: what you need to know

 For the framework in earlier years see our archived guidance.

-If you would like to learn about who is serving on that Committee or learn more about the issues that the Committee has been considering, including the research programme being undertaken, please see the SORP Committee page.
+If you would like to learn about who is serving on that Committee or learn more about the development of the new draft SORP and the issues that the Committee has been considering, including the research programme being undertaken, please see the SORP Committee page.